tjheffner/jekyll-portfolio/about.md

 ---

 Hello, welcome, thanks for being here.

 Pardon the dust, this site is perpetually under construction.

+My name is Tanner Heffner and I live in Portland, Oregon.
+I went to the University of Oregon where I received a B.S. in Journalism: Advertising, with a minor in Multimedia Art.
-I live in Portland, Oregon.
-Currently I'm employed as a developer at Phase2, where I work mostly on the front-end of Drupal sites, but not always.
-When I'm not doing that for money, sometimes I'm doing it for fun.
-I'm also interested in climbing, hiking, basketball, DIY, sustainability, art, books, happy hour, life, the universe, and everything, etc.
+After that, I attended a four-month vocational program for web development called Epicodus.
+Currently I'm employed as a developer at <a href="http://www.phase2technology.com" target="_blank">Phase2</a>, where I work mostly on the front-end of Drupal sites, but not always.

+When I'm not developing for work, sometimes I'm doing it for fun.
+In no particular order, I'm also interested in: climbing, hiking, basketball, art, DIY, sustainability, the intersection of art and technology, social media, good Mexican food, books, cooking, happy hour, life, the universe, and everything, etc.

+I'm unable to share most client-work publicly in a timely manner, so nearly everything on this website is personal projects or past student work.
+If you would like to see what I've done professionally, are interested in collaborating, or just want to chat, please <a href='/connect/'>drop me a line.</a>